Top 10 Inventions

 Number 4:- Antibiotics

-In 1943 Selman A. Waksman discovered a fungus that produced an antibiotic substance and named it streptomycin.
+In 1943 Selman A. Waksman discovered a fungus that produced an antibiotic substance.
+He named it streptomycin.
+There are now many different versions used to treat various ailments.

 Number 3:- The Printing Press